vasyutin/smacro/README.md

 *\-o\<output folder\>* - the destination folder for the processed documentation.\
 *\-v\<variables file\>* - the file, containing values of the variables for the current run.
 The text in the file is assumed to be in UTF-8.\
 *\-e\<masks\>* - the masks of filenames to exclude from processing.
 This files are only copied to the output folder.
 The masks are separated by commas.
+*\-d\<masks\>* - the masks of filenames to ignore.
+This files are not copied to the output folder.
+The masks are separated by commas.

 All the files being processed (except the files excluded from the processing with the *-e* switch) are assumed to be in UTF-8 encoding.